Skip to Content

 ML94

 Criminology focuses on the causes and consequences of crime, as well as how the criminal justice system responds to crime.
 Criminologists are interested in how activities come to be defined as criminal, and why definitions of crime vary across countries and over time.
-The subject includes a wide range of sociological and psychological theories that attempt to explain criminal behaviour, the harms associated with offending and how the criminal justice system operates.
+The subject includes a wide range of social and psychological theories that attempt to explain criminal behaviour and the effective operation of the criminal justice system.

-To find out more about studying criminology and social policy at Queen’s University Belfast, hear from students about their experiences of studying at Queen’s University Belfast, meet the criminology and social policy staff, as well as read about our research, please visit https://www.qub.ac.uk/schools/ssesw/subject-area/criminology
+To find out more about studying Criminology and Social Policy at Queen’s University Belfast, hear from students about their experiences of studying at Queen’s University Belfast, meet the criminology and social policy staff, as well as read about our research, please visit https://www.qub.ac.uk/schools/ssesw/subject-area/criminology

 Criminology is ranked 14th in the UK and Social Policy is ranked 16th in the UK at Queens, according to The Times and The Sunday Times Good University Guide 2024